Martial Arts: Benefits and Risks

 Having trained in several martial arts for almost 30 years, I have experienced most things, from super functional arts like Brazilian Jiu Jitsu and Muay Thai to watching footage of mystical “no touch knockouts”.
 For the purpose of this article, I will be referring to martial arts which are based in the reality of combat rather than fantasy or purely demonstration.

-2. It could save your life- A competent martial artist should have a greater chance of defending themselves against an attacker.
+2. Martial arts knowledge could save your life.
+A competent martial artist should have a greater chance of defending themselves against an attacker.
 Hours of time spent sparring against resisting opponents in your martial arts training will help you develop formidable self-defence skills way above those of the average non-trained person.
 Also, the quiet self-confidence displayed by a highly trained martial artist can make you less of target to any would-be predator.
 There are, of course, limits to everyone’s ability to defend themselves in difficult circumstances, making it always best to avoid violent confrontations whenever possible.

 I recall one occasion where a well-placed side kick helped me create some distance between me and my attacker, giving me time to run off in the opposite direction.

-- Injury- In martial arts, like any full contact sport, there is a high risk of injury.
+1. Injury.
+In martial arts, like any full-contact sport, there is a high risk of injury.
 Full contact fighters such as boxers or mixed martial artists regularly sustain concussions whilst grapplers often suffer joint injuries which require treatment or surgery.
 Professional athletes who make their living from prize fighting may decide that the rewards outweigh the risk of injury, but most recreational competitors are able to use light or semi-contact competitions to test their skills without picking up serious injuries.
 Do your own research on injuries.

 Questions & Answers